 Museum of Contemporary Art

-With their ambivalence between conveying both protection and threat, there is something uncomfortable and claustrophobic about all of Bourgeois’ “dwellings”.
-The present selection of works on view reveals Bourgeois’ broad stylistic and expressive range and her continued interest in human beings and architecture.
+The present selection of works on show reveal Bourgeois' broad stylistic and expressive range and her enduring interest in feminist themes.

 Curator: Andrea Kroksnes